cliveaws/sagemaker_gelf_logging/README.md

 ## How do we forward the logs?

 To capture the output of the processes which are spawned by serve.py, we need to capture their stdout and stderr streams.
-Before starting serve.py we modiy the serve bash script to create a named fifo, /sagemake/gelf_fifo.
+Before starting serve.py we modiy the serve bash script to create a named fifo, /sagemaker/gelf_fifo.
 Named fifos are special files on the filesystem which use a memory buffer (Linux default size is 64KB) to implement a fifo.
-The fifo can be open for write at one end and opened for read at the other, providing a mechanism for inter-process communication.
+The fifo can be opened for write at one end and opened for read at the other, providing a mechanism for inter-process communication.

-Once we have the named fifo, we start spawn gelf_client.py to loop round, read from the fifo, forward all messages to the gelf endpoint via the pygelf module and then sleep for 1s before checking the fifo again.
+Once we have the named fifo, we spawn gelf_client.py to loop round, read from the fifo, forward all messages to the gelf endpoint via the pygelf module and then sleep for a while before checking the fifo again.

 To avoid our gelf client blocking the main worker processes we renice it to a lower OS task priority.